-The focus of the Civil Engineering Graduate Program (PPGEC) at the Federal University of Santa Catarina State (UFSC) is to provide qualified human resources, mainly to work in academia but also to join the technical sectors of companies and public agencies.
+The focus of the Civil Engineering Graduate Program (PPGEC) at the Universidade Federal de Santa Catarina (UFSC) is to develop qualified human resources, mainly to work in the academic field but also to join the technical staff of companies and government bodies.
 A parallel aim is to generate new knowledge through research and to advance technical and scientific studies related to the various fields of Civil Engineering.

-This is one of the most highly regarded courses nationwide, receiving a grade of 6 (on a scale of 3 to 7) in the latest (2012) three-yearly evaluation carried out by CAPES.
+This is one of the most highly regarded courses nationwide, having received grade 5 (out of 7) in the latest (2017) evaluation carried out by CAPES.

 History of the Program

-The Graduate Program of the Civil Engineering Department at UFSC (PPGEC) was created in 1991 at the master’s degree level (referred to at that time as the graduate course).
-It was initially organized into two areas of study: Multipurpose Technical Registration and Civil Construction.
+The Graduate Program in Civil Engineering at UFSC (PPGEC) was created in 1991 at the master’s degree level.
+It was initially organized into two areas of concentration: Multipurpose Technical Registration and Civil Construction.

-Two new areas of study were later created: Structures in 1995 and Infrastructure and Traffic Management in 1997, giving a total of four areas of study.
-This resulted in a significant development of the course in terms of the numbers of students and professors, along with the initiation of new research lines and projects and subsequently an increase in the number of scientific publications and master’s theses.
+Two new concentration areas were later created: Structures, in 1995, and Infrastructure and Road Management, in 1997, totaling four areas of concentration.
+This resulted in a significant development of the program in terms of the number of students and faculty members, along with the creation of new lines of research and projects and the subsequent increase in the number of scientific publications and master’s theses.

-A doctorate course in the area of Civil Construction was created in 1999, including the areas of Multipurpose Technical Registration and Territorial Management in 2000, Structures in 2003, and Infrastructure and Traffic Management in 2004.
+A doctoral degree program in the area of Civil Construction was created in 1999.
+It included the areas of Multipurpose Technical Registration and Land Management in 2000, Structures in 2003, and Infrastructure and Road Management in 2004.

-Since 2015, the PPGEC has been pedagogically organized in terms of its areas of study and lines of research as follows:
+Since 2015, the Program has been organized into the following concentration areas and lines of research:

 - Civil Construction: